thalium/thalium.github.io/www/content/posts/Apocalypse2021-wii-phit.md

 This is how we solved the challenge, but we were curious about the [Erdős–Straus conjecture](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Straus_conjecture) and looked back at our equation with ∳α = 1∳.

-We have the following determinant:
+We have the following discriminant:

 ∳∳
 \\begin{aligned}